MasterChiefSpar/Air-Cargo-Analysis-SQL-Project/README.md

 Initial Steps followed

-Step 1: Create and use Database after login to MySQL Workbench.
+Step 1: Create and use Database after running MySQL Workbench.

 Step 2: Import all data into MySQL Workbench, datasets are excel xlsv files.